-Absence from any Skills Validation in a clinical course will be considered a clinical absence.
+4. Absence in any of the Skills Validations in a clinical course will count toward clinical absence.
 (See individual course syllabus.)

 2.20 Social Networking

 Student social networking rules are based on the ANA Principles of Social Networking to protect patient privacy and confidentiality and maintain professional standards of practice.